jaintj95/mac-focus-setup/README.md

-# Philosophy
+Philosophy
-* Minimise distractions - cut out all the noise and focus on the signal
+* Minimize distractions – cut out the noise and focus on the signal.
-* Pick and choose - you don't have to make all the adjustments listed below.
-Pick your poison.
+* Pick your battles – you don’t need to apply every tweak in this guide; choose the ones that work best for you.

 # Dock
 * Set to auto-hide to avoid distracting icons.
 You only focus on the current app window.